 Ladies and gentlemen, the responses did not disappoint!
-I nearly peed my pants reading some of their answers.
+I nearly peed my pants laughing while reading some of their answers.
 (This is actually not that surprising.
-I’ve birthed three large babies, so…).
+I’ve birthed four large babies, so…).

 Here are some lessons we can all learn from the suffering of our fellow parents and their rather exceptional achievements in the Exhausted Parents Hall of Fame.

-Making dinner every day stinks, but sleep deprivation makes it much worse.
+Making dinner every day stinks, but sleep deprivation definitely makes it so much worse.

 Katie, a mom of four says,